canjs/can-connect/can/merge/merge.md

 To use the `can/merge` behavior, you have to:

 1. Add the behavior after [can-connect/can/map/map], and
-2. Make sure all types, especially `List` types are properly configured.
+2. Make sure all types, especially [can-connect/can/map/map._List] type is properly configured.

 Adding the `can/merge` behavior after [can-connect/can/map/map] is pretty straightforward.
 When you create a custom connection, create it as follows: